How do I invest via a private foundation?

 Because we don’t know how long or how severe the virus will be, we cannot estimate how much of your grant you should expect back.

-Truss Fund is a mandate of Beneficial Returns, an impact investing loan fund that supports social enterprises addressing poverty in the developing world.
-Our portfolio includes loans to four graduates of the GSBI program.
-We consider ourselves kindred spirits but we are not legally affiliated with the Miller Center or Santa Clara University.
+The Truss Fund is a mandate of Beneficial Returns, an impact investing loan fund that supports social enterprises addressing poverty in the developing world.
+Our portfolio includes loans to seven graduates of Miller Center for Social Entrepreneurship's Accelerator programs.
+We consider ourselves kindred spirits but we are not legally affiliated with Miller Center or Santa Clara University.

 How much will you lend to each social enterprise?

 We expect to lend $20,000 - $100,000 per social enterprise.
-To leverage our capital and increase the likelihood that the social enterprises will survive and repay our loan, we will require some combination of expense reduction by the SEs, matching loans or guarantees from other investors and grants before we disburse.
+To leverage our capital and increase the likelihood that the social enterprises will survive and repay our loan, we will require some combination of expense reduction by the social enterprises, matching loans or guarantees from other investors, and grants before we disburse.

 What terms will you offer to the social enterprises?